ARoefer/prime_bullet/README.md

 As pybullet is limited to a single search path, prime bullet re-writes all loaded URDF files to use global paths.
 It is important, that all the packages mentioned in the URDF can be found over the search paths.

-### Lie-Algebra
+### Spatial Transformations
 Throughout the examples, we have encountered `ibs.Transform` multiple times.
-This class is part of prime bullet's micro lie-algebra library, which we will introduce you to briefly.
+This class is part of prime bullet's micro spatial transformation library, which we will introduce you to briefly.

-The lie-algebra module implements only 4 datatypes: `Vector3`, `Point3`, `Quaternion`, and `Transform`.
+The module implements only 4 datatypes: `Vector3`, `Point3`, `Quaternion`, and `Transform`.
 The first three are extensions of Python's `tuple` type and are thus compatible with both `pybullet` and `numpy` without any need for conversions.
-However, when combined with one another they do follow the rules of SE3 lie-algebra.
+However, when combined with one another they do follow the rules of SE3 algebra.
 Let us look at a couple examples:

 ```python
 import numpy as np